vidurkhanal/Vulang/README.md

 This is Vulang!!
 Lightning fast and fault tolerant.
 The language runs on its pure-rust VM, called VulangVM.
 The design is highly inspired from Erlang's BEAM and python's C based interpreter.

-## Vulang's Assembly Language Grammar
+## Grammar

 These are the standard grammatical rules for Vulang's Assembly Interface.
+By following these rules and structures, one can write and understand programs in Vulang's assembly language.

 ### Program Structure